hugoferreira/hugoferreira.github.com/_posts/2013-12-08-review-of-metamorphosis-of-prime-intellect.markdown

   [^1]: See [Permutation City](https://en.wikipedia.org/wiki/Permutation_City).

   [^3]: A recent rant by Greg Egan on the typical patterns seen when portraying artificial intelligence (and _sci-fi_ in general) can be seen [here](http://gregegan.customer.netspace.net.au/ESSAYS/NISF/NISF.html).

+  [^4]: By that I don't mean the author, but the principles in light of what we know today.
+To be fair, the author has written a very good [post scriptum](http://localroger.com/prime-intellect/mopitech.html) on the choices he made when writing the story.